-MC: The truth is, every industry can benefit from cloud adoption, and you can find very vocal and happy customer references from across the board.
+MC: The truth is, every industry can see the business benefits of cloud adoption, and you can find very vocal and happy customer references from across the board.
 Even industries that are traditionally slow to adopt new technology are discovering the value of migrating workloads to the cloud.
 There are still a lot of people that want to hold back, who have grown fond of caring for their servers.
-But, when it comes to the bottom line, it’s valuable time and capital you’re spending that a cloud provider who’s more specialized and less expensive could be handling for you instead.
+But, when it comes to the bottom line, its valuable time and capital you’re spending that a cloud provider who’s more specialized and less expensive could be handling for you instead.

 Q: As for Lucidworks, how do we optimize our cloud infrastructure to help our customers achieve their goals?

-MC: At Lucidworks, we want to provide the same benefits to our customers that we ourselves gain from taking advantage of what the cloud providers give us.
-We use our expertise at building and operating Fusion in the cloud to take these tasks out of your hands so there are fewer things you need to worry about getting up and running.
+MC: At Lucidworks, we want to provide our customers with the same benefits to cloud computing in business that we ourselves gain from taking advantage of what the cloud providers give us.
+We use our expertise at building and operating Lucidworks Fusion in the cloud to take these tasks out of your hands so there are fewer things you need to worry about getting up and running.
 This in turn allows our customers to focus on getting the most out of our platform to drive higher engagement and satisfaction for their customers.